gilbarbara/colorizr/README.md

 ```

 **isValidColor(input: any): boolean**
-_check if the input can be parsed correctly_
+Check if the input is a valid color.

 ```typescript
 import { isValidColor } from 'colorizr';